Tools I use

 - Annotation: Cleanshot has a built-in annotation tool that’s good enough for most use cases.

-- Video capture and GIF makers: Recently, I’ve been using Cleanshot for this as well
+- Video capture and GIF makers: Recently, I’ve been using Cleanshot for this as well.
+But Kap is a good free alternative.

 - Design: I use Figma.